dehoisted/Bat2Exe/README.md

 + Select EXE icon

 # Dependencies
 All you need to run the program is Guna.UI2.dll in the current directory.

-Extra dependency is bytepress, which is used for compressing your generated EXE file.
+Bytepress is used if you want to compress your generated EXE file. (https://github.com/roachadam/bytepress)

 # Images
 ![image](https://user-images.githubusercontent.com/75084509/125828899-92fd2208-bb88-4b6b-a57d-1a2f38d2b9b4.png)